 Any claims of copyright infringement should be addressed to the Editor at firstname.lastname@example.org bearing the subject line "Copyright Infringement".
 The claim must be sufficed by documented evidence supporting the same version as being published or copyrighted or patented by the aggrieved party before the date of publication of the concerned SSRG article.
 On receipt of the claim, the SSRG Board, if found deemed, shall inform the SSRG author to provide an explain the discussion which shall be transparent to both parties.

-The SSRG Board reserves the sole rights to decide the validity of any such claims.
+The SSRG Board reserves the sole right to decide the validity of any such claims.
 After deliberation, if the claim is found justified, the concerned manuscript will be removed from all SSRG archives and servers.
 Any subsequent print copies of the concerned issue will not contain the article.
-In case, the changes required are minimal such as inclusion of references, the authors will be intimated to do the required amendments according to the SSRG article correction policies.
-The alternative version shall undergo peer-review as any other general submission and shall be published in the same issue (number) of the concerned volume.
-Any claims on copyright will be addressed with the highest priority.
+In case, the changes required are minimal such as the inclusion of references, the authors will be intimated to do the required amendments according to the SSRG article correction policies.
+The alternative version shall undergo peer review as any other general submission and shall be published in the same issue (number) of the concerned volume.
+Any copyright claims will be addressed with the highest priority.
 A revert mail will be dispatched within 3 working days provided the claim is supported with documented evidence.